Seungjun-Data-Science/Data-Science-MOOC-and-self-study-Notes/Udacity - AB Testing/Lec1 Notes.md

 Wouldn't be able to fully test whether the premium service is a good business decision using A/B testing.
 Users have to opt into a premium service, so randomly assigning people to one group or another wouldn't really work and you would not have a control group to compare against.
 But still valuable information: you could see how many users will read about the additional features or how many will choose to upgrade if you make the choice available.

+Click through rate v.s.
+Click through probability
+If you want to measure the usability of a particular button, you use a rate because the users have a variety of different places on the page that they can actually choose to click on.
+And so the rate will say how often do they actually find that button.

+Now, if you just want to know how often users went to the second level page on your site, you use a probability, because you don't want to count if users just double-clicked, or did they reload, or all of those types of issues.
+If you are interested in whether users are progressing to the second level of the funnel, probability will be a better choice for metric.

+E.g. 1,000 unique users visit the Audacity homepage and 100 of those visitors clicked the start now button at least once.
+Then, click through probability = 10/ 100 = 10%

+Binomial Distribution
+As you increase n, the binomial distribution starts to look more and more like a normal distribution Mean = p std = sqrt[p(1-p) / N]

+Assumptions
+- There have to be exactly two types of outcomes (e.g. success, failure)
+- Events have to be independent
+- Events need to follow an identical distribution.
+That is, p needs to be the same for all of them.

+E.g. In which cases can we use a binomial distribution?
+- Drawing 20 cards from a shuffled deck (X): p becomes different as we draw more cards
+- Roll a die 50 times (O)
+- Clicks on a search results page (X): Not independent cuz if user doesn’t find results they want, they will use different key words and so forth
+- Student completion of course after 2 months (O): overall reasonable unless one user makes two accounts and they are correlated and there is no way to distinguish them etc.
+- Purchase of items within a week (X): One customer can buy bunch of items and they can be all correlated

+Confidence Interval
+To be able to use the normal distribution of confidence intervals, N x p^ > 5 & N(1-p^) > 5 Margin of error = Z * SE = Z * sqrt[p^ (1-p^) / N]

+Hypothesis Testing
+Null Hypothesis(H0): Pcont = Pexp
+Alternative Hypothesis(HA): Pexp – Pcont =!
+0
+Calculate P(P^exp – P^cont | H0): Reject null if this probability is < 0.05 (or some significance alpha level)

+Pooled Standard Error
+If you have two samples, we need standard error that gives a good comparison of both.
+In this case, we can use “pooled error”.
+Number of users in each group: Xcont, Xexp
+Total number of users in each group: Ncont, Nexp P^pool = Xcont + Xexp / Ncont + Nexp
+SEpool = sqrt[^Ppool * (1-^Ppool)*(1/Ncont + 1/Nexp)]
+^d = ^Pexp - ^Pcont
+H0: d = 0, ^d ~ N(0, SEpool)
+If ^d > 1.96 * SEpool or ^d < -1.96 * SEpool, reject null

+Size v.s.
+Power Trade-Off
+- Main question is how many page views we need to get a statistically significant result.
+This is called “statistical power”
+- Power has an inverse trade-off with size.
+The smaller the change you want to detect, you have to run an experience with larger sample size
+Alpha = P(reject null | null true) = Percent of the time a difference will be detected, assuming one does not exist Beta = P(fail to reject | null false)
+* Small sample: alpha low, beta high
+* Larger sample: alpha same, beta lower
+1 – beta = sensitivity (often 80%) = percent of time the minimum effect size will be detected, assuming it exists

+How do the following changes affect page views?
+- Higher click through probability in control (but still less than 0.5): This will increase SE which means we need to increase N(page views) to in order to reduce the SE back to its original level
+- Increased practical significance level (dmin): Decrease page views because larger changes are easier to detect, so doesn’t need as many page views
+- Increased confidence level (1 – alpha): saying that you want to be more certain that a change has occurred before you reject the null.
+In essence, you are being more conservative.
+You could accomplish that by rejecting the null less often, but then your sensitivity goes down.
+If you want to keep sensitivity the same, you’ll need to increase the page views you collect.
+- Higher Sensitivity (1-beta): If you want to increase sensitivity, need to collect more page views to narrow the distribution

+Different Confidence Interval Cases – How to deal with uncertainty

+~Cases in bold are tricky cases~

+1st case: Launch for sure
+2nd case: called “Neutral” No statistically significant change from 0 since the CI includes 0 and you are also confident there’s not a practically significant change.
+Given this, it’s not worth the effort to launch the change
+3rd case: You are statistically confident that there was a positive change but it’s not practically significant change.
+Thus, not worth launching.
+4th case: You do not have enough power to draw a strong conclusion.
+Running additional test with stronger power is recommended
+5th case: The point estimate is beyond what is practically significant but CI overlaps 0, so repeating this test with greater power would give additional confidence to the results
+6th case: Your best guess is again that there is a practically significant positive change, however it’s also possible your change is not practically significant, and thus should run additional tests

 - Netflix: They create a new algorithm to rank the possible recommendations.
     ** Great use case of A/B testing because there are clear control and experiment groups, the old algorithm and the new algorithm.
 Also, have clear metrics (e.g. the probability of a user clicking on a recommendation or actually watching the movie)